PetarSimonovic/gilded_rose/README.md

 - Value declines at the end of each day.
 - It declines twice as fast once the sell-by date has passed
 - The value cannot be negative.
-- The value cannot be more than 50
+- The value cannot be more than 50 (except for Sulfuras)

 ## Items